istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 }
 {{< /text >}}

 Unlike accessing external services through HTTP or HTTPS, you don't see any headers related to the Istio sidecar and the requests sent to external services appear neither in the log of the sidecar nor in the Mixer log.
-Bypassing the Istio sidecars means you can no longer monitor the access to external services. monitoring of the access to external services.
+Bypassing the Istio sidecars means you can no longer monitor the access to external services.

 ### Cleanup the direct access to external services

-Update the `istio-sidecar-injector.configmap.yaml` configuration map to redirect all outbound traffic to the sidecar proxies:
+Update the `istio-sidecar-injector.configmap.yaml` configuration map to redirect all outbound traffic to the sidecar
+proxies:

 {{< text bash >}}
 $ helm template install/kubernetes/helm/istio <the flags you used to install Istio> -x templates/sidecar-injector-configmap.yaml | kubectl apply -f -